 - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
-We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2018-2.
-We ask that those interested in any other modes contact salthelp with their wishes by the same Phase-1 deadline. - Fabry-Pérot The low resolution (LR) is in routine use, the Tunable Filter (TF) mode is available.
-The dual-etalon high resolution (HR) mode is available with very low throughput the RSS Simulator tool from version 4.3.0 onward takes this into account.
-The medium resolution (MR) etalon is undergoing repairs and it will not be available for the 2018-2 semester. - Accuracy of multi-object spectroscopy The new SAMS system with stable PSFs makes MOS observations more efficient.
+We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2019-2.
+We ask that those interested in any other modes contact salthelp with their wishes by the same Phase-1 deadline. - Fabry-Pérot The Fabry-Pérot MR and LR modes are currently being refurbished and expected to be back on the telescope during 2020.
+This mode is NOT available for 2019-2.
+For more information, please see section 7.6.4 Fabry-Pérot (FP) - Accuracy of multi-object spectroscopy The new SAMS system with stable PSFs makes MOS observations more efficient.
 Tracker upgrades have also improved somewhat the rotational drifts experienced.
 These drifts, the largest current challenge of the mode, will hopefully been improved by the new, more efficient RSS guide camera installed in March 2018, however guiding with two stars simultaneously is still being commissioned and the results have not yet been characterized.
-It is possible that for much of 2018-2 the current situation still applies: see section 7.4.4 for details and recommendations concerning existing rotational drifts.
+We expect it will be characterized well before the start of 2019-2.
+Meanwhile, see section 7.4.4 for details and recommendations concerning existing rotational drifts.
 Accuracy of MOS acquisition and alignment remains at approximately at ~0.3" level, and can be routinely done if the PI-supplied reference stars have accurate astrometry. - Drift scan modes are not formally commissioned.
-However, Pls interested in using the mode during 2018-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
-See Section 6.4.5

-- No nod and shuffle mode for RSS.

-- No non-sidereal tracking.

-- Restricted detector modes for HRS We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
+However, PIs interested in using the mode during 2019-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
+See Section 6.4.5 - No nod and shuffle mode for RSS. - No non-sidereal tracking. - Restricted detector modes for HRS We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
 Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
 See in particular Section 8.6.
-These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2018-2 semester.
+These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2019-2 semester.
 Also, supporting a mode in a sense of allowing the observations, likely does not mean that pipeline products could be made available.
 Pls interested in non-standard modes are encouraged to contact salthelp already before the Phase 1 deadline to discuss options.